EMERGENCY? CALL 911

-South Sound 911 Communications employees are highly trained professionals who collectively work to support the answering of over a million calls and over 3,800 texts-to-911 each year and the dispatching of officers from 19 law enforcement agencies and firefighters from 17 fire agencies, 24 hours a day, seven days a week.
-(Visit the Police & Fire Agencies page for the partner agencies served by South Sound 911.
+South Sound 911 Communications employees are highly trained professionals who collectively work to support the answering nearly a million calls and approximately 3,800 texts-to-911 each year, 24 hours a day, seven days a week, for 35 local police and fire agencies in Pierce County.

 When you call 911, a call taker answers your call.
 At South Sound 911 these positions are referred to as a telecommunicator (TC) or communication support officer (CSO).
 A TC answers incoming emergency 911 calls or non-emergency calls, while a CSO is dedicated to the handling of non-emergency calls.

-While you are on the line, the call taker relays relevant information to a law enforcement or fire dispatcher who communicates with responders in the field.
-Dispatchers provide responders with information they need to act on your call for assistance.
+While you are on the line, the TC/CSO relays relevant information to a law enforcement or fire dispatcher who communicates with responders in the field.
+Dispatchers provide responders with information they need in order to act on your call for assistance.
 Data dispatchers also work closely with patrol units to confirm warrants, coordinate impounds, and perform various searches to provide assistance.

 No doubt about it, from the call to the response, it is a well-oiled and modern public safety system utilizing computer-aided dispatch (CAD) to facilitate communications between the call taker, dispatcher, and responders, as well as through VHF, 700 MHz and 800 MHz radio.